dnmfarrell/berrybrew/doc/Berrybrew API.md

         return:     true on success, false on fail

 Checks the name of a custom Perl to ensure it fits within the guidelines.

+####CheckRootDir

+    internal void CheckRootDir()

+Checks whether the Perl root installation directory exists, and creates it if not.

 ####Clean